 A big “thank you” goes out to all of the music teachers.
 You saw the importance of this project and took time out of your personal lives to make this recording project happen.
 A special “thank you” goes to Taylor Nardone of Federal Furnace elementary school for enthusiastically presenting the project to the schools.
 Taylor was there for each school’s performance and assisted in many ways so “Thank you Taylor!”

 A great big “thank you” goes out to the parents who willingly gave up a couple of hours on a Saturday to bring their child to the studio.
-Last but not least, thank you to all of the students who sang their hearts out.
+Last but not least, thank you to all of the students.
+I had so much fun watching you in front of the microphones in the Funk Lab.
+You made me laugh, made me cry but most of all made me proud and you should be proud too.
+Thank you from the bottom of my heart.
 You are the new voice of Plymouth Rock and the Pilgrims.
-From what I’ve heard thus far folks will be enjoying these recordings for a long time to come.
+From what I’ve heard thus far folks will be enjoying your voices for a long time to come.

 The CD will be accompanying the book in local stores and gift shops.
-It will also be available for download here and other online stores.
+It will also be available for download here and at online stores.

 Plymouth Rock News you can use.
 Friday, April 22, 2019 I blocked 6 hours at Cybersound Recording Studios in Boston to record children’s music, 12 songs.
 I came prepared with Finale sheet music and a clear vision of what I was looking for.
 At the suggestion of Perry Geyer Cybersound’s owner I hired Yuki Kodama to play acoustic bass.
 An electric bass player myself the bass was an deeply important role.
 No surprise though.
 Perry’s recommendation was right on!
 Yuki read my sheet music accurately and played with lots of emotion.
 What more could I ask for?
 Mr. Kodama is a senior at my alma mater, Berklee College of Music Boston.
 I wish him all the best in his music career!